 Beaumont works with your physician to offer the latest methods of prevention, early detection and treatment of breast cancer.
 The High Risk Breast Program at the Royal Oak, Troy and Grosse Pointe hospitals provides patients with a high risk of developing breast cancer with a multi-disciplinary team of highly-trained, specialized physicians.
 Offering access to the latest medical and surgical treatment, including clinical trails, these specialists include breast imaging specialists, genetic counselors, senologists (physician specialists in benign breast disorders), breast surgeons, medical oncologists, plastic and reconstructive specialists and nurse practitioners.

-All Beaumont imaging centers are accredited by the American College of Radiology.
+All Beaumont diagnostic imaging centers are accredited by the American College of Radiology.
 Additionally, the Royal Oak and Troy hospitals as well as the Beaumont medical centers in Lake Orion, Macomb Township, Rochester Hills, Warren and West Bloomfield are designated by the American College of Radiology as Breast Imaging Centers of Excellence.

 To schedule a test, call the Appointment Center at 800-328-8542 or request a test online.

 Beaumont offers testing in a variety of locations.Find a test location near you.